Looking for a sewing machine you can count on? Skip the guesswork and choose JUKI.

 JUKI is renowned for its top-of-the-line industrial machines, but home sewers and hobbyists also love them because the home machines provide the user with the same quality as their bigger, more robust industrial counterparts.
 By 1976, they introduced serger technology to the US, allowing the JUKI machine to make stronger seams than it was originally able to.
 They then introduced the HZL line of sewing and serger machines to the US in 2001.

-If you are a hobbyist, a home sewer, or have a sewing business, JUKI is an investment that will last for many years to come due to its high quality.
-When you purchase a JUKI home machine, sewing, embroidery, quilting, and other tasks become much quicker and more comfortable to complete.
+If you are a hobbyist, home sewer, or sewing business owner, JUKI is a long-term investment due to its quality.
+With a JUKI home machine, you can complete sewing, embroidery, quilting, and other tasks quickly.
 The home machine is also much more affordable than a larger industrial model.

-JUKI’s home machines offer more stitches and fonts than a commercial machine.
-These machines can quilt and stitch heaving denim, drapery fabric, and upholstery with the same ease as a piece of muslin.
+JUKI's home machines offer more stitches and fonts than a commercial machine.
+These machines can quilt and stitch heavy denim, drapery fabric, and upholstery with the same ease as a piece of muslin.

-While JUKI’s industrial machines are straight-stitch, their home machines range from 22 to more than 350 stitches and fonts, from general-purpose stitches to the more elaborate ones, allowing for endless options.
+While JUKI's industrial machines are straight-stitch, their home machines offer a wide range of stitches and fonts, from 22 to over 350, including general-purpose and more elaborate options, providing endless possibilities.
 JUKI machines allow your imagination to keep on going!

 Juki quilting machines boast noteworthy features such as automatic needle threading, adjustable presser foot pressure, and customizable stitch settings, which cater to diverse fabric thicknesses and decorative styles.
 With an unwavering commitment to providing an unparalleled sewing experience, Juki quilting machines have solidified their presence in the industry, capturing an estimated 10% of the US quilting market.

-When you have had enough of the “starter” machines and it is time to get something higher-skilled, JUKI is a perfect choice.
+Once you've outgrown the "starter" machines and are ready for something more advanced, JUKI is a perfect choice.
 JUKI machines come with the best state-of-the-art technology available and are built to tackle even your biggest, most substantial projects easily, faster than any other machine available.

 Most home sewing machines move the fabric in an oval fashion, causing stretching during the process.
 JUKI's exclusive "box feed system" moves the feed dog in a rectangular "box" motion, giving a much higher stitch quality.
 The system eliminates the unwanted shifting and stretching that can occur with hems, seams, and other stitches, even on lighter-weight fabrics.
 This means your sewing machine will give you a consistent and even stitch every time, no matter what type of fabric you sew.